 If the QSEs are unable to resolve the mismatch in the allotted time, then ERCOT shall adjust to zero that portion of the schedules of both QSEs involved in the trade which are mismatched and schedule with ERCOT a Supply or Obligation in the amount necessary to keep the QSEs in balance.
 ERCOT will settle with each offending QSE at the MCPE for that Settlement Interval multiplied by the amount of the newly created Obligation or Supply in the Balanced Schedule.
 Additionally, ERCOT will charge a mismatched schedule processing fee for providing this service.

+[PIP 150: Ref. sentence below, current design does not provide a notification message to QSE as to the adjustment in its Schedule.
+When functionality added, add the following:]

-ERCOT shall notify each QSE whose Schedule has been adjusted as to the adjustment in its Schedule.
+(c) ERCOT shall notify each QSE whose Schedule has been adjusted as to the adjustment in its Schedule.

 Inter-QSE Ancillary Services Trade Mismatches: ERCOT shall follow the following process to remedy mismatches in Inter-QSE Trades of Ancillary Services.